bih/list-of-slideshow-karaoke-slides/README.md

 - They must have at least 15 slides, and no more than 75 slides.
 - They must not contain more than 75% text.
 Text-heavy slides don't work.
 - They must be available for public use.
 A good place to find slides is [Slideshare][slideshare].
+- When creating a PR to add your slide to the list, please add them alphabetically.

 What makes a funny set of slides for Slideshow Karaoke?